 French Caribbean Militia example with a large unit of Veteran Boucaniers supported by some militia and a brute squad.

-This isn’t as common of a force because of the large quantity of models needed, but it is used and can be dangerous.
+This isn’t as common of a force because of the large number of models needed, but it is used and can be dangerous.
 Swarms can quickly overwhelm fatigued units in melee.

 Scottish Militia example with 60 militia and cavalry models in groups of 11-8 models

 Getting a brute square into melee at full strength takes a lot of work.
 One of the best ways to do that is by having equally threatening professionals covering the advance of the brute squad.

 Black Caribs example including a large unit of Veteran African Warriors supported by plenty of archery.